interledger/paymentpointers.org/3-flow.md

 ### Step 1: Resolve Open Payments Server Meta-Data URL

-The first step the client performs is to resolve the **Payment Pointer URL** from the Payment Pointer using the [rules](/syntax-resolution) defined in this specification.
+The first step the client performs is to decode the **Payment Pointer URL** from the Payment Pointer using the [rules](/syntax-resolution) defined in this specification.

-To discover the Open Payments service endpoints for interacting with the account, the client extracts the origin from the Payment Pointer URL and appends the path `/.well-known/open-payments` to get the server meta-data document URL.

-If the client is attempting to send an unsolicited payment to the owner of the Payment Pointer (e.g. when sending Web Monetization payments) they may skip fetching the Open Payments server meta-data and immediately fetch STREAM credentials to make the payment from the Payment Pointer URL.

 <div class="mx-auto d-flex" style="flex: 1 100%; flex-wrap: wrap">
   <div class="d-flex" style="flex: 1 auto;">